CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    > - **Azure username:** <inject key="AzureAdUserEmail"></inject>
    > - **Password:** <inject key="AzureAdUserPassword"></inject>
    >
-   > Close the tab when you see the successful login message and proceed with the next command.
+   > Select **No, Sign in to this app only at stay signed in apps** popup. popup will close  automatically once successful login and proceed with the next command.

 11. Run the following commands to get the list of subscriptions and to set your subscription.